crypto-org-chain/chain-docs/docs/getting-started/local-devnet.md

 ### Install pystarport

-Install the binded version, which install chain-maind together, and find it by absolute path:
+Install the binded version, which install chain-maind together, and find it by the absolute path:

 ```
 $ nix-env -iA pystarport -f https://github.com/crypto-com/chain-main/archive/master.tar.gz